The arrows next to the watch above allow you to show different dates. Reading Oechslin’s calendar quickly becomes

-To assure optimal readability of the time in the dark, we use Super-LumiNova X1.
-This coating is manufactured by RC TRITEC in Teufen / Switzerland.
-In principle, all Pantone colors can be made.
+For optimal readability our watches are coated in Super-LumiNova X1, manufactured by RC TRITEC in Teufen / Switzerland.
 Super-LumiNova is always applied in conjunction with a color pigment.
-The brighter the color, the better the luminosity.
-In the dark, Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
-The Super-LumiNova coating is applied by hand by ochs und junior, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland.
+All Pantone colors are available, but the brighter the color, the better the luminosity.
+Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
+The Super-LumiNova coating is applied by hand by ochs und junior, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland

 Designed by ochs und junior